-Kate Polak is Visiting Instructor at Florida Atlantic University, where she teaches writing and literature, focusing on contemporary transnational literature, the representation of violence, and digital humanities.
+Kate Polak is Assistant Director of the University Center for Excellence in Writing and Visiting Instructor in the English Department at Florida Atlantic University, where she teaches writing and literature, focusing on contemporary women's writing, the representation of violence, and digital humanities.

 Her book, Ethics in the Gutter: Empathy and Historical Fiction in Comics, was nominated for an Eisner Award.